Radiation-hydrodynamics of star-disc collisions for quasi-periodic eruptions: Methodology

 The key system parameters were chosen according to \citet{Linial2023}, assuming an SMBH mass $M_\mathrm{bh}=10^6\,M_\odot$ and QPE period $P_\mathrm{QPE}=4\,\mathrm{h}$.
 The disc properties were obtained assuming a steadily accreting, optically thick, radiation pressure-dominated $\alpha$-disc \citep{Shakura1973}.
 Since this is extensively described in \citet{Linial2023}, we focus only on describing our numerical setup.
-Specifically, we set $R_\star=R_\odot$, $v_\star = 0.1c$, {disc height $H=3R_\star$, and disc density} $\rho_\rm{d} = 3.7 \times 10^{-8}\,\mathrm{g\,cm^{-3}}$, where $c$ is the speed of light. $\rho_\rm{d}$ was chosen such that the mass of gas in the cylindrical column directly intercepted by the star was $M_\rm{d}=1.2\times10^{-7}\,M_\odot$.\footnote{$M_\rm{d}$ is half the value given by Equation 13 in \citet{Linial2023}, because we perform our simulation in a reference frame co-moving with the disc.
-Therefore, we do not consider the additional mass swept up by the star due to the relative transverse motion of the disc into the star’s path.} {To prevent significant expansion of the disc due to its initial pressure force over the course of the simulation, we} set the specific internal energy to $u_\rm{d} = 10^{-5} v_\star^2$.
+Specifically, we set $R_\star=R_\odot$, $v_\star = 0.1c$, {disc height $H=3R_\star$, and disc density} $\rho_\rm{d} = 3.7 \times 10^{-8}\,\mathrm{g\,cm^{-3}}$, where $c$ is the speed of light.
+We have chosen $\rho_\rm{d}$ such that the mass of gas in the cylindrical column directly intercepted by the star was $M_\rm{d}=1.2\times10^{-7}\,M_\odot$.\footnote{$M_\rm{d}$ is half the value given by Equation 13 in \citet{Linial2023}, because we perform our simulation in a reference frame co-moving with the disc.
+Therefore, we do not consider the additional mass swept up by the star due to the relative transverse motion of the disc into the star's path.} To prevent significant expansion of the disc due to {the internal pressure within the disc medium} over the course of the simulation, we set the specific internal energy to $u_\rm{d} = 10^{-5} v_\star^2$.
 We discuss the effect of different key system parameters in Section \ref{subsec:effect_params}.

 To reduce computational costs, we simulated only a localized region of the accretion disc.
-The disc was constructed by randomly distributing $1.5\times 10^6$ SPH particles in a cuboidal domain centered at the origin, with horizontal dimensions $L=12R_\star$ and vertical extent $2H$.
+The disc was constructed by randomly distributing $1.5\times 10^6$ SPH particles in a cuboidal domain centred at the origin, with horizontal dimensions $L=12R_\star$ and vertical extent $2H$.
 The particles were distributed according to a random uniform probability density function.
 SPH particle's mass was chosen to achieve a target density equal to $\rho_\rm{d}$.
 To smooth the initial particle distribution, we performed a relaxation process by evolving the system under periodic boundary conditions.

 The accretion disc in a realistic system exhibits differential rotation, meaning that gas at different radial distances $R$ from the SMBH orbits at different angular velocities.
 However, in our simulation, we neglect this effect.
 To assess the validity of this approximation, we compare the disc crossing timescale $t_\mathrm{cr} \approx H / v_\star$ to the local shearing timescale $t_\mathrm{shear} \approx \Omega ^{-1}$, where $\Omega = v_\star / R$ is the Keplerian angular velocity.
 This yields a ratio ${t_\mathrm{cr}}/{t_\mathrm{shear}} \approx H/R=0.02 \ll 1$, using $R=100R_\rm{g}$, corresponding to a radius of a circular stellar orbit with orbital period $\approx 8\,$h, and value of $H$ from our simulation.
 This indicates that differential rotation has little time to affect the shock structure or outflow geometry.
 However, disc shearing could become relevant in scenarios where $t_\mathrm{cr}$ is longer, such as for thicker discs or more inclined stellar orbits.